 When a child is displaying inappropriate behaviours we recognise that each situation will be absolutely unique to the child and therefore the response needed will be unique also.
-The situation and the factors involved will be considered carefully and responses will be made usually following a professional discussion between some/all of the following people; Headteacher, Deputy head, SENDCo, Learning Mentor, Class Teacher, Teaching assistant.
+The situation and the factors involved will be considered carefully and responses will be made usually following a professional discussion between some/all of the following people; Headteacher, Assistant Heads, SENDCo, Learning Mentor, Class Teacher, Teaching Assistant.
 At every stage we will also maintain close communication with parents and carers.

 Where a need has been identified the school may also put steps in place to scaffold a pupil who is at risk of not being able to manage their choices appropriately.
-The Rainbow Room is our Thrive base and often used for this purpose.
+The Rainbow Room is our Nurture base and is often used for this purpose.

-That being said, there are non-negotiables i.e. situations that will provoke a set response from school:
+That being said, there are some situations that will provoke a more severe response from school:

-If a child deliberately commits any of the following they may be given an immediate Fixed Term or Permanent Exclusion:
+If a child deliberately commits any of the following, they may be given an immediate Fixed Term or Permanent Exclusion at the Head Teacher's discretion following a full investigation: